The curriculum for the online UW Master of Science in Healthcare Administration is designed and taught by the same UW faculty who teach on campus.

 Courses are completed entirely online.
 You can watch lectures, participate in online forums with your classmates, and do homework whenever it’s convenient for you—all course content is accessible online from any device.
 Learn more about our online learning format.

-The selection of courses for the UW Healthcare Administration program varies each fall, spring, and summer.
-Course offerings are subject to change due to fluctuating enrollments.
+Course availability for the UW Healthcare Administration program varies each fall, spring, and summer.

 This course introduces the many public and private elements of the U.S. healthcare system.
 In it, you will explore the historical, social and cultural, financial and economic, and political and regulatory factors of healthcare delivery, plus learn how those factors interact to influence patient care and services and affect individual and population health outcomes.

 This course identifies and addresses epidemiology and biostatistics, including study design within a healthcare framework.
 You will learn techniques for applying these elements to individuals and populations, while addressing critical public health perspectives to improve the health of a community, from the individual to large systems.

 Want an inside look at this course?